sartioli/Publisher-auto-register/README.md

 chmod 777 ./auto-unregister.sh

 ```
-The scripts must be executed with sudo privileges and for the Publishers resources it uses the default absolute path /hone/ubuntu.
+The scripts must be executed with sudo privileges and for the Publishers resources they look for the default absolute path /hone/ubuntu.